foglienimatteo/GaPSE.jl/README.md

 ## Installation

 Currently, this package is not in the Julia package registries.
-Assuming that you have already installed a coompatible Julia version, the simplest way to install this software is then the following:
+Assuming that you have already installed a compatible Julia version, the simplest way to install this software is then the following:

 - in the terminal, go to the directory you want to install this package;